Josh Gottheimer: China

 In June 2021, Gottheimer co-sponsored a resolution led by Rep. Mike Gallagher which condemned the Chinese Communist Party for human rights violations.
 The resolution cited instances such as the annexation of Tibet and the treatment of Uyghurs in Xinjiang, concluding that the group "looks forward to the day that the CCP no longer exists."

-In September 2021, Gottheimer and Rep. Claudia Teney led a bipartisan group of congresspeople in writing a letter to Secretary of State Antony Blinken, warning that the Chinese-Iranian alliance was antithetical to American national security interests.
+In September 2021, Gottheimer and Rep. Claudia Tenney led a bipartisan group of congresspeople in writing a letter to Secretary of State Antony Blinken, warning that the Chinese-Iranian alliance was antithetical to American national security interests.
 In particular, they noted that China disregarded international sanctions on Iran by importing Iranian oil and, according to the group, "bolstered" Iran's ballistic missile program while "complicating" efforts to keep at bay its nuclear program.

 Gottheimer has criticized TikTok and supported banning the platform should it remain under ownership by a Chinese corporation.
 In March 2023, Gottheimer argued that TikTok posed a national security threat, alleging that TikTok's parent company, ByteDance, provided data from its users to the Chinese Communist Party.
-After Rep. Jamaal Bowman publicly opposed a potential TikTok ban, Gottheimer remarked that, "Anyone defending TikTok is either too caught up in being a social media celebrity or they’ve been brainwashed by the Chinese government’s propaganda."
+After Rep. Jamaal Bowman publicly opposed a potential TikTok ban, Gottheimer remarked that, "Anyone defending TikTok is either too caught up in being a social media celebrity or they've been brainwashed by the Chinese government's propaganda."
 In November 2023, shortly after the start of the Gaza war, Gottheimer and Rep. Don Bacon, joined by ADL leader Jonathan Greenblatt, announced the Stop Hate Act, which aimed to require social media companies to address individuals using their platforms for terroristic purposes; Gottheimer said that, "China is pro-Hamas, so it only makes sense for them to push anti-Israel, anti-American content on TikTok" aimed at young people.
 At the same time, Gottheimer called on the Department of Justice to register TikTok as a foreign agent.
 Later in November 2023, Gottheimer criticized a trend of TikTok videos "sympathizing" with Osama bin Laden and his reasoning behind orchestrating the 9/11 attacks, arguing again that it was Chinese propaganda, and therefore, "TikTok must be banned or sold to an American company."
 In February 2024, Gottheimer joined Rep. Dan Crenshaw in sending a letter to Secretary of Commerce Gina Raimondo requesting that the Department of Commerce add ByteDance to its export control list.
 In March 2024, Gottheimer was an original sponsor of (and voted for) a bill that would ban TikTok in the United States unless it was sold to a company that does not operate in a foreign adversary country.
 Gottheimer led a letter co-signed by fiver other House Democrats asking Trump to comply with the TikTok divest-or-ban law and not grant further extensions to it, in June 2025.